Eastern Oregon Regional Airport: Recent and current airline service

-Boutique Air was then awarded a contract for 21 round-trips a week between Pendleton and Portland using Pilatus PC-12 turboprop aircraft, with the option to operate one service a day to Seattle/Tacoma instead of Portland, from October 1, 2016.
+To replace SeaPort, Boutique Air was awarded a contract for 21 round-trips a week between Pendleton and Portland using Pilatus PC-12 turboprop aircraft, with the option to operate one service a day to Seattle/Tacoma instead of Portland, from October 1, 2016.
 The contract is worth US$2.3 million per year and goes until the end of 2022.
 Boutique Air has the option to operate trips from Pendleton to Boise, Idaho, but these will not be subsidized under the EAS program.
 Boutique Air is currently operating scheduled passenger service only to Portland from the airport.

+In February 2026, the Pendleton City Council voted to recommend that SkyWest Charters, a Part 135 subsidiary of SkyWest Airlines, take over Boutique's completed contract.
+SkyWest operates 30-seat Bombardier CRJ200s.
+The airport manager stated that jet service is a necessary step to improve air service at Pendleton, attract more passengers, bring hundreds of thousands of FAA Airport Improvement Program (AIP) dollars into the community and retain Essential Air Service funding for the long-term.
+The Department of Transportation rejected the City Council's recommendation and awarded Boutique Air a new four-year contract to provide flight service from Pendleton to Portland.